 Requirements during travel

-Airlines must ensure vehicles used for domestic transport of international flight crew are cleaned thoroughly after use.
-This includes cleaning all hard surfaces prior to onboarding new passengers.
+Airlines must ensure air and ground vehicles used for domestic transport of international flight crew are cleaned thoroughly after use.
+This includes:

-Disinfectant solutions must be maintained at an appropriate strength, and used in accordance with the manufacturers’ instructions.
+- using disinfectant solutions maintained at an appropriate strength, in accordance with the manufacturers’ instructions.

 Airlines must keep a record of flight details should the flight crew test positive and close contact tracing be required.
 This includes the name and contact details of each crew member.